This tutorial contains notes about Ansible.

 [test] your.host:22222

-It is also possible to execute your command on your local machine.
-This is useful for testing or in case you do not have a remote machine available.
+It is also possible to execute your Ansible commands on your local machine.
+This is useful for testing or in case you do not yet have access to a remote machine available.

 For example, to execute the Unix uptime